 What Exactly Is a Cataract?

-How Widespread Are Cataracts in Infants and Children?
+Are Cataracts Common in Infants and Children?

 What Kinds of Cataracts Occur in Infants and Children?

 The human lens entails three separate parts, including the nucleus (the center part), the cortex (the outer part), and the capsule that surrounds the cortex.
 Fogginess can occur in any part of the lens, and even all three at one time:

 How Old Should an Infant or Child Be for Cataract Removal?

 Cataracts that cause interference with vision need to be removed the moment it is safe to do, particularly if it exists at birth.
 Delaying the removal of the cataract can potentially interfere with the standard development of vision centers within the brain.
 Small cataracts that aren’t likely to cause interference can be frequently and carefully monitored, but as soon as there is an indication of a vision-related issue, the cataract needs to be removed.
 If the cataract is off center or small, patching and/or glasses may prove to be beneficial for the development of vision and surgery can often be put off or completely avoided.

 How Does Cataract Removal Work in Infants and Children?